 This command will list all files that end with the string "trimal" (which are the ones containing our trimmed individual gene alignments) and redirect the output to the fastaFiles.list file.
 To check that your file contains the right information, you can examine the content of the fastaFiles.list using the head command.

-ii) To concatenate the sequences in fastaFiles.list into one multi-fasta file, execute the following command (all on one line):
+ii) To concatenate the sequences in fastaFiles.list into one multi-fasta file, execute the following command: